 This is unless it incorporates a firearm frame or receiver, is a firearm which has been converted into a muzzleloader, or is a muzzle-loading weapon that can be changed to fire fixed ammunition by replacing the barrel, bolt, or breech lock.

 There are muzzle-loading guns that are not considered to be an antique because it uses the frame or receiver of a firearm.

 Technically then this type of muzzle-loading firearm is considered to be an antique firearm and not a firearm which felons are banned from owning.
 This is the case whether the gun was manufactured many years ago or just recently.

 Since felons are banned from owning a regular firearm, they are also prohibited from possessing the ammunition for such a gun.

-However, with it being black powder instead of bullets or cartridges, felons are allowed to possess this type of ammunition as long as they have less than 50 pounds of black powder, and it is intended for sporting, recreational, or cultural purposes.
+However, since it is black powder instead of bullets or cartridges, felons are allowed to have this type of ammunition as long as they have less than 50 pounds of black powder.
+It also must be used for sporting, recreational, or cultural purposes.

-Considering the fact that federal law allows felons to own antique firearms, state or local law may still classify such weapons as firearms which are banned for felons.
-Again, this is why it’s important to check with local law enforcement, a lawyer, or a State’s Attorney General’s Office before acquiring a muzzle loading gun.
+Since federal law allows felons to own so-called antique firearms, state or local law may still classify such weapons as firearms, which are banned for felons.
+It would be important to check with the specific State Attorney General’s Office before acquiring a muzzle-loading gun.

-Are you a felon looking to purchase a Muzzleloader?
+So what do you think about this blog post about whether a felon can own a muzzleloader?
 Have you or someone you know been in this situation?
-What was that like?
+What was that like and what happened?
 Please tell us in the comments below.